mehta-a/FacebookDataExtraction/README.txt

-This is a test for facebook data extractions using the Graph API written in Python This is next
+This is a Python Programm to extract facebook data using the Graph API written in Python Language.
+Before running the code please update the access token and page id.